 transfers that occur by operation of law, including transfers of estate by testamentary disposition; and

 transfers in accordance with a current federal matrimonial real property on reserve law until such time as T'it'q'et develops and approves their own matrimonial real property law.
+[Q: Is there a policy that a non-Member spouse is entitled to remain in a matrimonial home after the death of the Member spouse under certain circumstances or for a certain period of time?
+Should this be reflected in the Code or dealt with in a land law?]

 Limits on Mortgages and Seizures